icliniq/book-doctor-appointment-wordpress-plugin/README.md

 This plugin uses iCliniq's doctor search list doctors in your website.
 You can configure doctors to be listed from which location and from which specialities.
 The plugin is very **flexible** and you can configure both location and speciality for the doctors to be listed

+== Configuring the Widget ==

+Go to Wp-admin => Appearance => Widget.
+Do drag and drop the doctor appointment booking widget to the sidebar; and configure the number of results to be displayed on the widget.

 To display the doctor listing anywhere in the code, the following method should be used